an upper-level introductory course in enumeration, graph theory, and design theory

 This free undergraduate text book provides an introduction to enumeration, graph theory, and design theory.
 It is aimed at upper-level undergraduate students and the exercises expect some mathematical sophistication, including a reasonable ability to construct proofs.
 The text is designed to be used in an undergraduate course, but could be suitable for independent study by a student with some mathematical background and understanding of proofs.
 It does not assume any background knowledge of combinatorics.

 The book is being released online with a Creative Commons license (Attribution-NonCommercial-ShareAlike 2.0).
 It has already been used as a textbook for several semesters by 2 different instructors at the University of Lethbridge, as well as at a number of other universities.
-Version 2.0 (July 2021) includes several optional new sections, a web-based format, an appendix on complex numbers and an appendix containing biographies of mathematicians whose work is referenced.
+Version 2.1 (July 2022) includes the updates of 2.0 (several optional new sections, a web-based format, an appendix on complex numbers and an appendix containing biographies of mathematicians whose work is referenced) as well as some additional biographies and other edits.

 The LaTeX source files are available by request.
 E-mail the author to request these.